 Abelia (Abelia x. grandiflora) – Abelia is a great choice for a flowering hedge.
 Its dangling, trumpet-shaped flowers attract butterflies and hummingbirds.
 Plant in full to partial sunlight in areas having fertile, well-drained soil.

-Podocarpus (Podocarpus spp.) – This sturdy, drought tolerant evergreen prefers full sun or partial shade.
+Podocarpus (Podocarpus spp.) – This sturdy, drought tolerant evergreen, Podocarpus prefers full sun or partial shade.
 It also tolerates nearly any well-drained, slightly acidic soil.

 Firethorn (Pyracantha spp.) – Valued for bright red berries and vibrant fall color, firethorn makes an attractive hedge in sun to partial shade areas and tolerates nearly any well-drained soil.